erroronline1/customersurvey/readme.md

 ## dbconnect.php

 the database-parameters are set here, database connection is initiated and a few constants are declared for customization. this file is included in every other php-file.

+# summary

+i am well aware that there might be simpler solutions. but i am a vanilla guy and dont trust frameworks that are not my own. also i am currently neither capable of nor willing to use node, npm or any other tool to mAke NaTiVe ApPs UsInG HtMl AnD jAvAsCrIpT. and i somehow don't find the nerve to properly learn tkinter, kivy and alike.

+in this scenario customization does not take place on only one site (admin-interface or single config file), but at least where it should be:
+* content within html
+* styling in css
+* behaviour in javascript
+* database interaction and dynamic file generation within php